 - Holistic medicine - Non-standard labs - Chiropractic services (except certain specific Covered Services, if any, listed elsewhere in this EOC or riders to this EOC) - Spiritual devotions or culturally based healing traditions such as Chinese, Ayurvedic, and Christian Science - 8.
 Care or treatments by family members - 9.
 Cryoablation for the treatment of chronic rhinitis (i.e. Clarifix) - 10.
 Dry needling (trigger point acupuncture) - 11.
 Educational services or testing, except services covered under the benefit for Early Intervention services.
 These are examples of excluded services: - School or sports related physical exams - Services for problem of school performance - Job retraining - Vocational and driving evaluations - Therapy to restore function for a specific occupation - Transportation - 12.
 Extracorporeal Shock Wave Therapy (ESWT) for chronic plantar fasciitis - 13.
 EyeBox® Concussion Assessment - 14.
-Eyeglasses, conventional contact lenses used for vision correction, laser vision correction surgery, orthoptics, vision therapy, corrective intraocular lenses for treatment of astigmatism (for example toric lenses) See "Limitations and Partial Exclusions" later in this section for some exceptions.
-Please note: This plan covers certain vision services for Members under the age of 19.
-See Appendix D. - 15.
+Eyeglasses, conventional contact lenses used for vision correction, laser vision correction surgery, orthoptics, vision therapy, corrective intraocular lenses for treatment of astigmatism (for example toric lenses) See "Limitations and Partial Exclusions" later in this section for some exceptions. - 15.
 Foot orthotics (such as arch supports and shoe inserts) and corrective shoes (excluded except for diabetics) - 16.
 Hearing aids or exams to prescribe, fit, or change them for Members over the age of 21 - 17.
 Hippotherapy (the use of horseback riding as a therapeutic or rehabilitative treatment) - 18.
 Insertion of endobronchial valves - 19.
 Intradiscal Electrothermal Therapy (IDET) - 20.
 Litholink services - 21.
 Marijuana for medical use